Updated July 14, 2023

 Banks carry out credit analysis by evaluating loan applications based on their merits.
-Bank go through every individual or entity’s creditworthiness to check the level of risk involved in granting the loan.
+Banks go through every individual or entity’s creditworthiness to check the level of risk involved in granting the loan.
 They check through the documents and information to gather enough data for analysis.
-Based on the analysis of documents, the level of risk involved in a loan application is decided.
+The level of risk that entails a loan application depends on document analysis.

 Individuals with less risk are more likely to get their loan than individuals with a high level of risk.